 Don’t throw out red wine!
-If by some strange chance you end up with some leftover red wine at the end of the dinner party, use one of those “Vacu-Vin Wine Saver Pumps,” put the bottle back in the pantry, and forget about it for a while.
+Whenever you end up with leftover red wine at the end of the dinner party (ok I’ll admit this doesn’t happen often), 😉 use one of those “Vacu-Vin Wine Saver Pumps,” put the bottle back in the pantry, and forget about it for a while.
 Not only does red wine contain very little of the sugar that is a risk in SIBO diets, but aging it reduces that risk even more.

 Photo of mashed rutabaga and carrots from the Home Schooling Doctor website